aarondfrancis/titanium-sound-manager/README.md

 ###Add sounds
-To add a sound, simply call `push` with the file name ast the parameter
+To add a sound, simply call `push` with the file name as the parameter (remembering that the prefix and suffix shall be attached)

     SM.push('dial-tone');
     => pushes Titanium.Filesystem.resourcesDirectory + 'app/audio/' + 'dial-tone' + '.wav' onto the stack. (add prefix and suffix)